AmitKumarDas/curated-tech/go/prog-reqs-in-the-wild.md

   - are for processes which run in pod
  - API requests can be tied with:
-  - normal users or service accounts or treated as anonymous requests K8s Authentication strategies:
+  - normal users or service accounts or treated as anonymous requests Human access to cluster (e.g. using kubectl):
+ - You are authenticated by the apiserver as a particular User Account
+ - Processes in containers inside pods can also contact the apiserver.
+  - When they do, they are authenticated as a particular Service Account
+  - (e.g. default).
+K8s Authentication strategies:
  - client certificates
  - bearer tokens